-Each Truman Scholarship provides up to $30,000 in support for graduate study toward a public service-related degree, participation in leadership development programs, and access to internships arranged by the Foundation.
+Each Truman Scholarship provides funding in support for graduate study toward a public service-related degree, participation in leadership development programs, and access to internships arranged by the Foundation.

 Candidates must also be nominated into the national competition from their undergraduate institution.